apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 ### Policies, the Most Important Part of API Management

 In API Management, policies are where the action is.
-It’s through the application of policies that an API Management system such as apiman performs API governance.
+It's through the application of policies that an API Management system such as apiman performs API governance.
 All the subsystems in apiman, from the Management API UI to the API Gateway, exist for one ultimate goal; to ensure that API governance is achieved by the application of policies to API requests.
 In apiman, a policy is a rule, or set of rules that controls responses to API requests.
 There are multiple types of apiman policies.
-Some policies allow or block access to APIs based on the IP address of the client application, while others allow or restrict access to specific resources provided by an API, while still others enable you to control or “throttle” the rate at which requests made to an API.
+Some policies allow or block access to APIs based on the IP address of the client application, while others allow or restrict access to specific resources provided by an API, while still others enable you to control or "throttle" the rate at which requests made to an API.

 ### Apiman Plugin Management Improvements - Extending Flexibility